 Contact Rai at

-Eliza joined TurningPointCT.org as a Peer Specialist in 2017 and became the Project Leader in 2019.
 Eliza uses her personal experience with anxiety, trauma, and unhealthy coping techniques to inform her peer support and advocacy work.
-She coordinates TurningPointCT's online and direct work, including the interactive online web resources, social media, and speaking engagements at schools and universities.
-She also co-facilitates our SMART Recovery Teen support group in Norwalk and coordinates our project interns.
-Eliza is a certified Recovery Support Specialist (RSS), Recovery Coach, and trained SMART Recovery facilitator and is currently enrolled at Housatonic Community College.
-She also serves on Southwest CT’s regional Homeless Youth Advisory Board.
-You can reach follow Eliza’s blog, “Well for Willow,” about life as a young single mom living in recovery at www.TurningPointCT.org.
+She has worked with TurningPointCT.org since 2017, first as a blogger, later as Project Coordinator, and currently as co-facilitator of our SMART Recovery Teen support group in Norwalk and contributor to TurningPointCT podcasts and videos.
+Eliza is both a certified Recovery Support Specialist (RSS) and a Recovery Coach.
+She works for Supportive Housing Works and is enrolled at Housatonic Community College.
+Follow Eliza’s blog, “Well for Willow,” about life as a young single mom living in recovery at www.TurningPointCT.org.

 Contact Eliza at: